microsoft/vscode/test/README.md

 ## Contents

-This folder contains the various test runners for VSCode.
-Please refer to the documentation within for how to run them:
+This folder contains various test runners for VSCode.
+Please refer to the documentation within for instructions on how to run them:

 * `unit`: our suite of unit tests ([README](unit/README.md))
 * `integration`: our suite of API tests ([README](integration/browser/README.md))